jes14/epi_pdf_checker/README.md

 ## Overview

 The Epi PDF Checker project converts PDF files to text and searches for specific keywords within the converted text.
-This repository provides the necessary tools and instructions to set up and run the application locally.
+This repository provides the necessary tools and instructions to set up and run the application.

 ## Website
 https://epi-pdf-checker.onrender.com/